-Little Italy, priding itself in its history of flourishing tuna fishing industry and generations of Italian families who made their living on the sea, is now San Diego’s center of most dynamic food and drink scene.
+Little Italy, priding itself in its history of flourishing tuna fishing industry and generations of Italian families who made their living on the sea, is now the center of San Diego’s most dynamic food and drink scene.
 The neighborhood is a small lively area packed with outdoor cafés, bustling restaurant, craft breweries and wineries, art galleries, fancy shops, boutique hotels and the gorgeous Amici Park.
 Little Italy is a place where times intersect and the past meets the present, where old school diners continue to be treasured sightseeing spots.

 With San Diego being “the Craft Beer Capital of America”, Little Italy also has craft beer in the spotlight, boasting establishments such as Ballast Point and Bottle Craft Beer Shop and Tasting Room.